Gaurav-Gosain/nextjs-template/README.md

 }
 ```

 As a final step, we need to fix the CSS injection order.

-Most CSS-in-JS solutions inject their styles at the bottom of the HTML `<head>`, which gives MUI precedence over Tailwind CSS.
+Most CSS-in-JS solutions inject their styles at the bottom of the HTML `<head>` tag, which gives MUI precedence over Tailwind CSS.<br>
 To reduce the need for the important property, you need to change the CSS injection order.

-Here's how it can be done in MUI by editing the `<App>` component in `pages/_app.js`:
+Here's how it can be done in MUI by editing the `<App>` component in [`pages/_app.js`](pages/_app.js):

 ```jsx
 import "../styles/globals.css";